carlos53093/cet_dex/projects/v3-periphery/docs/lens/PancakeInterfaceMulticall.md

 # Solidity API

-## SquadInterfaceMulticall
+## CryptoInterfaceMulticall

-A fork of Multicall2 specifically tailored for the Squad Interface
+A fork of Multicall2 specifically tailored for the Crypto Interface

 ### Call